-The other measures witness conceptually similar differences between treated and control states, but the changes are less dramatic and less localized.
+The other measures exhibit conceptually similar differences between treated and control states, but the changes are less dramatic and less localized.
 In the time period leading up to the tax law change, there is a marked increase in newspaper headlines concerning cigarettes and in anti-smoking appropriations.
-In control states any state that witnessed a tax law change six months prior to the event window and six months subsequent to the event window.
-Similar results arise if we do not make this exclusion.

-the two years leading up to a tax law change, there is a steady divergence between the treated and control states in the place-based legal restrictions index.
+In the two years leading up to a tax law change, there is a steady divergence between the treated and control states in the place-based legal restrictions index.